CDSP-SCPO/site-DIME-SHS/content/mentions-legales.en.md

 ---
-title: Mentions-legales
+title: Credits
 sort_order: 3
 ---

-# Crédits
+# Credits
-Le contenu de ce site internet est mis à disposition par :<br>
+The contents of this site were supplied by :<br>
 Sciences Po<br>
 27 rue Saint-Guillaume<br>
 75337 Paris Cedex 07<br>